 The DLR instrument selected consists of an IPDA LIDAR.
 The industrial consortium, comprising Airbus DS GmbH (former Astrium GmbH, Ottobrunn) and Kayser-Threde GmbH, is realizing this LIDAR instrument, where Astrium is acting as the prime leader and is contributing the transmitter laser.
 Kayser-Threde is responsible for the optical receiver system and the signal chain.
 27) 28) 29)

 Aside from these platform constraints, the main driver for the instrument design is the necessity to reach the scientific requirements.
-The RRE (Relative Random Error) is mainly driven by orbit altitude, size of the receiver telescope and the available laser pulse energy.
-The minimal orbit altitude is limited by the platform (due to atomic oxygen constraints), maximum telescope size due to volume allocations of the launcher and the pulse energy due to power allocations by the platform.
+The RRE (Relative Random Error) is mainly driven by orbit altitude, the size of the receiver telescope and the available laser pulse energy.
+The minimal orbit altitude is limited by the platform (due to atomic oxygen constraints), the maximum telescope size is due to volume allocations of the launcher and the pulse energy is due to power allocations by the platform.
 Aside from the random error, the RSE (Relative Systematic Error) has also to be taken into account.
 This error depends mainly on the accuracy and stability of the energy calibration, stability and knowledge of the laser frequency, stability and knowledge of pointing and detector linearity.

 The industrial consortium, comprising Astrium GmbH and Kayser-Threde GmbH, is realizing this Lidar instrument, where Astrium is acting as the prime leader and is contributing with the transmitter laser.
 Kayser-Threde is responsible for the optical receiver system and the signal chain.
 30) 31) 32)

 The IPDA LIDAR instrument uses two separate telescopes for the transmission (TX) and reception (RX) of the laser.
-Both telescopes are mounted on the same optical bench, which accommodates also the laser source unit, the detector chain as well as two star trackers for verification and control of the pointing.
+Both telescopes are mounted on the same optical bench, which accommodates also the laser source unit, the detector chain as well as two-star trackers for verification and control of the pointing.

 • Instrument control unit (a)